Jocker666z/glouglou/README.md

 # glouglou
 Bad bash script for no brain, also play audio/vgm/chiptune in shuffle.

 glouglou just play in shuffle and repeat, all the files it found.
-Nothing else.
+Nothing else, finally without options...

 ## Use
 Enter :